 Don Newbury

 Dr. Newbury spent more than 40 years in higher education, including presidencies at Western Texas College in Snyder and Howard Payne University, and was named HPU Chancellor in 1995.
 He and his wife, Brenda, live in Burleson, TX, where they have lived since semi-retirement began in 2000.
 He has been a public speaker for more than 60 years and continues to fill engagements throughout the state.
 His column, begun in 2003, runs in about 200 print and online newspapers, mostly in Texas.
 During his HPU presidency, enrollment reached an all-time high of some 1,400, and several major buildings were constructed.
-Their daughters, Jana Penney and Jeanie McDaniel, are HPU alums, as was their oldest daughter, Julie Choate, who was an elementary school principal in Aledo when she died at age 50 of a pulmonary embolism in 2020.
-Dr. Newbury, a 1956 graduate of Early High School, holds B.A., M.J. and Ph.D. degrees from HPU, University of Texas and University of North Texas, respectively.
+Their daughters, Jana Penney and Jeanie McDaniel, are HPU alums, as was their oldest daughter, the late Julie Choate.
+Dr. Newbury, a 1956 graduate of Early High School, holds B.A., M.J. and Ph.D. degrees from HPU, The University of Texas at Austin and University of North Texas, respectively.
 He also is the recipient of an HPU honorary doctorate.
-Dr. Newbury has authored several books and now serves in senior adult ministry at Burleson First Baptist Church.
+Dr. Newbury has authored several books.

 The Idle American